beattos/cyber-security-/cyber_project/README.md

 A research-grade machine learning pipeline that compares static and dynamic malware detection methods under a confidence-gated security operations center (SOC) decision framework, demonstrating operational tradeoffs between detection accuracy, false positive control, and analyst workload.

 ---
+## The entire proccess of working on this project is described in detail in this [project report](./AI%20Driven%20Cybersecurity%20-%20Project%20Report.pdf)

 ## Executive Overview